-To celebrate the 145th anniversary of the Maison, Seiko presents two new Prospex limited editions that reinterpret the concept of the Japanese diver through one of the brand's most iconic color codes: the famous "Seiko Blue."
+To celebrate the 145th anniversary of the Maison, Seiko presents two new limited edition Prospex watches that reinterpret the concept of the Japanese diver through one of the brand's most iconic color codes: the famous "Seiko Blue".

-In the world of Seiko, blue is not simply a color.
+In the Seiko world, blue is not simply a color.

-The so-called "Seiko Blue" indeed represents a true stylistic signature of the Japanese brand, developed and perfected over the decades to become one of the most recognizable elements of the Prospex collection.
+The so-called "Seiko Blue" is indeed a true stylistic signature of the Japanese brand, developed and refined over decades to become one of the most recognizable elements of the Prospex collection.

-For these new celebratory editions, Seiko pairs the intense blue of the bezel and seconds hand with very bright and contemporary silver-white dials, creating a fresh, technical, and immediately recognizable combination.
+For these new celebratory editions, Seiko combines the intense blue of the bezel and seconds hand with silver-white dials that have a very bright and contemporary look, creating a fresh, technical, and immediately recognizable combination.

-The result is a pair of divers with an extremely modern aesthetic, yet deeply connected to the Maison's sporting tradition.
+The result is a pair of divers with an extremely modern aesthetic, yet deeply linked to the Maison's sporting tradition.

 The most refined protagonist of the pair is undoubtedly the new Prospex HBC005, a contemporary reinterpretation of the legendary 1965 Seiko diver, better known to enthusiasts as the 62MAS.

-The 40 mm steel case maintains compact and extremely balanced proportions, with soft lines and a very versatile presence on the wrist.
+The 40 mm steel case maintains compact and extremely balanced proportions, with soft lines and a very versatile wrist presence.
 The blue aluminum bezel creates a strong contrast with the brushed silver dial, while the applied indices and abundant LumiBrite surfaces emphasize the professional character of the model.

-Inside beats the automatic caliber 6R55, a latest-generation movement with a three-day power reserve, stop-seconds function, and performance designed for intense daily use.
+Inside beats the automatic caliber 6R55, a latest-generation movement with three days of power reserve, stop-seconds function, and performance designed for intense daily use.

-Also particularly interesting is the new micro-adjustment system for the bracelet, designed to quickly adapt to changes in wrist size during dives or climatic variations.
+Also particularly interesting is the new bracelet micro-adjustment system, designed to quickly adapt to changes in wrist size during dives or climatic variations.

-The model is water-resistant up to 300 meters and will be produced in only 4,000 units worldwide.
+The model is water-resistant to 300 meters and will be produced in only 4,000 units worldwide.

 More aggressive, more geometric, and decidedly sportier is the new Prospex HBB001, a celebratory evolution of the modern Samurai line.

-Here the aesthetic language changes completely: the 41.7 mm case uses sharp surfaces, pronounced edges, and sculpted lines that recall the famous "blade style" geometries of the Samurai collection.
+Here, the aesthetic language changes completely: the 41.7 mm case uses sharp surfaces, marked edges, and sculpted lines that recall the famous "blade style" geometries of the Samurai collection.

-The two-tone blue and silver bezel makes the design even more technical and original, while the silver-white dial maintains the same celebratory color identity as its larger sibling, the HBC005.
+The blue and silver two-tone bezel makes the design even more technical and original, while the silver-white dial maintains the same celebratory chromatic identity as its older brother HBC005.

-Powering the model is the tried and tested automatic caliber 4R35, known for its reliability, ease of maintenance, and overall robustness.
+Powering the model is the tried and tested automatic caliber 4R35, known for its reliability, ease of maintenance, and general robustness.

 Water resistance remains professional, with 200-meter diver certification and a screw-down crown.

-The new celebratory Samurai will be available in a much larger production run than the HBC005, with 9,999 units.
+The new celebratory Samurai will be available in a much larger production run than the HBC005, totaling 9,999 units.

 One of the most interesting aspects of this dual release concerns the contrast between the two interpretations of the Seiko diver world.